jflamy/owlcms4/docs/LocalSetup.md

 ## Installing on MacOS or Linux

-This step is performed only on the master laptop.
+This step is performed only on the primary laptop.

 - Go to the releases location (https://github.com/jflamy/owlcms4/releases) and get the current `zip` file.